Need to talk? Call 1800 882 436.

 It's a good idea to think about the possible results of antenatal testing, and how you might feel when you get the results.

-Many people find it helpful to ask questions and discuss their options with their doctor or midwife.
+Many people find it helpful to ask questions and discuss their options with their midwife or doctor.
 You can talk to your partner, close family and friends to help you make choices that are right for you.

-Be careful about following advice from the internet or social media since it may not be accurate.
+Be careful about following advice from the internet or social media since it may not be accurate, or may not apply to you.
+You can ask your doctor or midwife for advice.

 Here are some questions you might want to ask your midwife or doctor: